Skip to main content

 Why employee development goals need to align with business needs

-While employees typically know where they want to go, they might need help figuring out how to get there, which is where development goals and a manager’s guidance can help.
+While employees typically know where they want to go in their careers, they might need help figuring out how to get there.
+That’s where development goals and a manager’s guidance can help.

 At Culture Amp, we’ve found that effective development goals combine three elements: